sara-sabr/ITStrategy/_posts/en/2021-08-18-user-engagement-in-service-delivery.md

 What has *not* changed is that when they *do* interact with service delivery, they want a great user experience.

 [Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) applies the mindset of providing public services to Canadians that are "simple to use".
-To design "user-focused" products, the user should be involved in every aspect of the research to optimize the time and effort put in to understand their needs and problems.
+To design "user-focused" products, the user should be involved in every aspect of the research to optimize the time and effort put into understanding their needs and problems.

 We  must design better products for citizens and public servant colleagues.
 *Why?* Because "we" demand it.